A strong portfolio can position you for acceptance into an art and design school, and may qualify you for scholarships.

-Sketchbook pages are highly encouraged, as it allows us to see your thinking process.
+Sketchbook pages are highly encouraged, as it allows us to see how you think.

-We'd love to help you throughout the process, and invite you to upload work for a preliminary review.
-Our admissions counselors will get back to you with feedback to help you build your best portfolio for admission.
+We'd love to help you throughout the process, and invite you to contact us for a preliminary review.
+Our admissions counselors will help you build your best portfolio for admission.

 And we encourage you to start your application, even if you're not ready to submit your portfolio.
 Starting an application early ensures you'll be considered for the maximum financial aid and scholarship opportunities.

 Once your application requirements are submitted, including your portfolio of 12-20 pieces of artwork, an admission decision will be communicated to you.
 At that point, we may request that additional artwork be submitted to allow for a thorough assessment of your art and design skills and how your coursework aligns with our CIA curriculum requirements and/or open studio electives.

 216.421.7418 | Contact

 Life Sciences Illustration senior Cullen Williams-Freeman gains real-world experience and reignites his creativity thanks to a new University Hospitals fund established by CIA Board member more

 Extend your learning and earn college credit this summer in CIA’s Pre-College program.